Spanish

 Creative Movement

 Creative movement is offered to our preschool and kindergarten classes once per week.
-These activities enhance hand/eye coordination and gross motor skills for children.
+These activities enhance hand/eye coordination and gross motor skills for students.

 Outdoor Activity